- In stock, ready to ship

 Feverfew was known as “medieval aspirin” or the “aspirin” of the 18th century

-It is commonly used for it's beneficial actions in the treatment and prevention of headaches and migraines.
-It reduces symptoms of pain, nausea, vomiting, and sensitivity to light and noise.
+It is commonly used for its beneficial actions in the treatment and prevention of headaches and migraines.
+A feverfew tea can help reduce symptoms of pain, nausea, vomiting, and sensitivity to light and noise.

 It can also be helpful to reduce histamine levels associated with allergies and conditions such as hayfever, asthma, dermatitis, urticaria and psoriasis.

 Due to its emmenagogue actions, it stimulates blood flow in the pelvic area and uterus, stimulating menstruation in females.